MJKWoolnough/bash/README.md

 ArrayWord a word in a Values array value.

-The first set of comments are from just beofre the word, and the second set are from just after.
+The first set of comments are from just before the word, and the second set are from just after.

 #### func (ArrayWord) Format